Admissions and Paying your Deposit

 I paid my deposit and I am officially coming to Peabody!
 What’s next?

 Congratulations- we look forward to welcoming you to campus in August!
-Prior to arriving in Baltimore, you will need to complete the Backstage Online program, submit your Pre-Entrance Health Forms, take online placement tests (if applicable), register for summer online review and remedial courses (if applicable), and take time to relax and celebrate.
+Prior to arriving in Baltimore, you will need to complete the Backstage Online course, submit your Pre-Entrance Health Forms, take online placement tests (if applicable), register for summer online review and remedial courses (if applicable), and take time to relax and celebrate.

 Will my private teacher be confirmed before paying my tuition?